oye-san7osh/ToDo_App/README.md

 # Django To-Do📝 Web App

-A simple to-do web application built using Django framework.
+A simple to-do web application built using Python Django framework.

 ## 🚀 Features
 - User Registration, Login & Logout
-- Task Creation
+- Task Create, Update & Delete
 - Current logged In user can see only their task

 ## 🗂️ Project Structure
     TO DO WEB APP/